newrelic/newrelic-dotnet-agent/docs/development.md

 CORECLR_PROFILER_PATH=path\to\home\directory\NewRelic.Profiler.dll
 ```

-### Profiler.sln
+### Profiler

+The New Relic .NET Profiler is the unmanaged part of the Agent.
 The profiler implements interfaces defined by the unmanaged [.NET Profiling API](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/) that enable the agent to attach to and monitor a .NET process.
 The net35/main branch does not include source for the Profiler and the Profiler solution does not need to be built if you will only be working with the agent's managed C# code.
 Pre-built versions of the profiler for both Windows (x86 and x64) and Linux (x64) are checked into the repository (src/Agent/ProfilerBuildsForDevMachines) and are used for creating the home directories built by the FullAgent.sln.

 ## Testing

 * Unit tests use the NUnit framework and are contained in the solutions.
 Run them using the Visual Studio Test Explorer.
 * There is a suite of [integration tests](./integration-tests.md).
 Refer to the separate documentation for setting up an environment to run the integration tests.
-Some integration tests require you to set up additional infrastructure (e.g., databases) and are therefore not easily run.
+Some integration tests require set up of additional infrastructure (e.g., databases) and are therefore not easily run.

 ## Packaging